Frequently Asked Questions

 When will the community park be open?

-Part of the community park will be open to the public in 2017, providing access to countryside walks around Sherford and the surrounding countryside.
+Areas of the community park will be open to the public in 2017.

 How is the community sustainable?